Mayor: Family was to celebrate child's birthday when NYC sightseeing helicopter crashed, killing 6

 Thursday’s crash was the first for a helicopter in the city since one hit the roof of a skyscraper in 2019, killing the pilot.

-Other recent crashes and close calls have already left some people worried about the safety of flying in the U.S. Seven people were killed when a medical transport plane plummeted into a Philadelphia neighborhood in January.
+Other recent crashes and close calls have led to worries about the safety of flying in the U.S. Seven people were killed when a medical transport plane plummeted into a Philadelphia neighborhood in January.
 That happened two days after an American Airlines jet and an Army helicopter collided in midair in Washington in the deadliest U.S. air disaster in a generation.

 Associated Press writers Mike Balsamo and Philip Marcelo in New York; Hallie Golden in Seattle; Joseph Wilson in Barcelona, Spain; and Dave Collins in Hartford, Connecticut; contributed to this report.